maxwolf621/AZ/az-104/Test/Storage.md

 :x: You can access your blob data that is in archive tier
 - because blob data stored in the archive tier is considered to be offline and can’t be read or modified.

-## :star::star: File Share Authentication for On-premise and Cloud connection
+## :star::star::star: File Share Authentication for On-premise and Cloud access

 https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction